Free Integral Calculus I: Introduction

 Recently it was noticed that despite their simplicity Boolean cumulants are useful for non-commutative probability in general \cite{JekelLiu:2019:operad} and free probability in particular \cite{BelinschiNicaBBPforKTuples,FMNS2,LehnerSzpojan,SzpojanWesol}.
-Boolean cumulants were used for the first combinatorial solution to the problem of the free anti-commutator in \cite{FMNS2} (an analytic solution was found previously by Vasilchuk \cite{Vasilchuk:2003:commutator}; a solution in terms of free cumulants was presented more recently in \cite{Perales:anticommutator}), and for the identification of the coefficients of power series expansion of subordination functions \cite{LehnerSzpojan}.
+Boolean cumulants were used for the first combinatorial solution to the problem of the free anti-commutator in \cite{FMNS2} (an analytic solution was found previously by Vasilchuk \cite{Vasilchuk:2003:commutator}; a solution in terms of free cumulants was presented more recently in \cite{Perales:anticommutator}), and for the identification of the coefficients of the power series expansion of subordination functions \cite{LehnerSzpojan}.
 From a graph theoretic perspective, first return probabilities are a basic tool in the study of random walks on free product groups \cite{Woess:1986:nearest,Woess:2000}.

 In the present paper we continue these investigations and show that Boolean cumulants may indeed be used for a systematic study of free random variables.
-The first step in this direction is a surprisingly simple characterization of freeness by the vanishing of \emph{some} mixed Boolean cumulants.
+The first step in this direction is a surprisingly simple characterization of freeness by the vanishing of \emph{some} (but not all) mixed Boolean cumulants.